Ocean cruising in France

 Like Spain and Italy, France also has its own isle of paradise in the Med, rugged and captivating Corsica.
 An intriguing mix of French and Italian influences, Corsica’s rural hinterlands house mountains, forests and monasteries, while its coastline has beautiful sandy beaches such as Porto Vecchio and cosmopolitan ports like Ajaccio.
 Capital Ajaccio is a throwback to 70s Cote d’Azur, filled with baroque architecture, historical sites like the ancestral home of Napoleon Bonaparte, its own Notre-Dame Cathedral and palm-lined boulevards.
 Still of many tourists’ radar, come to Corsica for snorkelling, sunbathing hiking and feasting.

-Best things to do in France
+France cruises: Best things to do in France

 Stock up on wine